elaynelemos/lpic1-glossary/commands.md

 ### Topic 101: System Architecture

+#### dmesg
-**`dmesg`**: It is used to examine or control the kernel ring buffer.
+It is used to examine or control the kernel ring buffer.
 The default action is to display all messages from the kernel ring buffer.
 ```shell-session
 $ dmesg --help